elastic/kibana/x-pack/plugins/observability/README.md

 ## Rules, Alerts, and Cases

-The Observability plugin contains experimental support for improved alerting and case management.
+The Observability plugin contains experimental support for improved case management.

 If you have: